rhdunn/cmudict-tools/README.md

   *  `Phone Sets` is a semi-colon (`;`) separated list of phonesets that support this phone.

-The `Type` field supports any values.
-The following values are given special
+The `Type` field supports any values that can be separated using a `;`.
+The following values are given special meanings:
-meanings:

   *  `schwa` -- A weak vowel that can have an optional unstressed (`0`) stress marker in pronunciations.